 Processed and cured meats are not recommended as they have shown to cause hypertension and also contain carcinogens.

-Is DASH diet exclusively preferred only for treating HTN?
+Is the DASH diet exclusively preferred only for treating HTN?

 DASH diet has also shown a reduction in the incidence of colorectal cancer, mainly in the white population.
 DASH diet has also been proven in multiple studies to have lowered all-cause mortality in adults.

-The DASH diet has been well studied in many clinical trials and in most of them has been associated with lowering of blood pressure.
+The DASH diet has been well studied in many clinical trials, and most of them have been associated with lowering blood pressure.
 Further, there is evidence to show that the DASH diet also lowers the risk of adverse cardiac events, stroke, type 2 diabetes, and obesity.
-Unfortunately, compliance to the diet remains low.
+Unfortunately, compliance with the diet remains low.
 Outside of clinical trials, there are limited studies on the long-term effectiveness of the DASH diet.
 (Level II)